ajpwilson/crimson-app/README.md

 ### Reaching out for Help
 I ran into an issue while working on the project, here is my post on StackOverflow: [Type error undefined issue](https://stackoverflow.com/questions/60247043/typeerror-cannot-read-property-rocket-name-of-undefined-even-though-it-is).

+Final thoughts:
+For anyone reviewing this project, please note that some launches have more detail than others, so please make sure you select a few random ones (this will make more sense when looking at the app).